mjc-school/MJC-School/modules/module #2. REST API Basics/task_description.md

 # Rest API Basics

 The goal of this task is to build simple REST service.

-You will learn modern web applications architecture and developing tools that are used to create them
+You will learn modern web applications architecture and technologies used to develop them.

 ## Sub-module #1